Tensions between EU and Turkey escalate over Erdogan insults

 Erdogan said Saturday that Macron needed his head examined.
 He made the comments during a local party congress, apparently in response to statements Macron made this month about problems created by radical Muslims in France who practice what the French leader termed “Islamist separatism.”
+Erdogan also railed against France for condoning caricatures of the prophet of Islam.

 In an unusual move, France announced Saturday it was recalling its ambassador for consultations.
 The French presidential office noted as well that Turkey had called for a boycott of French products.
 The move, if taken to heart, could add a layer of economic ramifications to the deepening diplomatic tussle.

-Erdogan added on Sunday that the French leader has “lost his way.”
+Erdogan, who said the French leader has “lost his way,” continued on the same offensive tone Monday as he called on Muslim nations to come to the assistance of Muslims in France.
+In a speech at a ceremony marking the anniversary of the birth of the prophet, the Turkish leader accused European leaders of conducting anti-Islam policies.

+“You are fascists in the true meaning of the world.
+You are veritably the link in the Nazi chain,” he said in reference to European leaders.

 The spat comes as tensions between France and Turkey have intensified in recent months over issues that include the fighting in Syria, Libya and Nagorno-Karabakh, a region within Azerbaijan that is controlled by ethnic Armenian separatists.